Skip to main content

 The social situation, in turn, refers to the poverty and insecurity of existence of part of the population.
 In Brussels, these problems are very present.
 Indeed, 33% of the Brussels population is at risk of falling below the poverty threshold (16% for Belgium as a whole).
 Contrary to a widespread idea, these people do not only struggle with money problems.

-They become lonely in society and have difficulty finding the necessary support to which they are entitled (the so-called non-take-up of rightsOpens in new windowExternal link).
+They become lonely in society and have difficulty finding the necessary support to which they are entitled (Opens in new windowthe so-called non-take-up of rights).
 The isolation in which these people sometimes unintentionally find themselves therefore results not only from their money worries, but also from their unfamiliarity with administrative worries.

 An inclusive policy should therefore at least reduce administrative burdens and obligations and offer guidance where necessary.
 This also brings us to the issue of the digital divide, as more and more administrative matters take place online.